Navigate This Page:

 Spotlight on Anti-Transgender Legislation in South Carolina

-Advocates in South Carolina are especially focused in 2020 on blocking two bills that target transgender young people.
+Advocates in South Carolina are especially focused in 2021 on blocking bills that target transgender young people.
 Learn more about each bill, and click the button to find out how you can take action.

-Another bill, S1087, targets transgender students for discrimination by excluding transgender student athletes from participating in public school sports.
+One bill, HB3477, targets transgender students for discrimination by excluding transgender student athletes from participating in public school sports.
 The bill would forbid trans youth from participating on teams aligned with their gender identity, restricting their participation based on their “biological sex,” which the bill defines as the sex listed on a person’s original birth certificate.

 Southern LGBTQ Health Survey: South Carolina State Spotlight